Appeals Attorney Los Angeles

 Both criminal and civil cases can be appealed.
 Either party (plaintiff or defendant) may appeal in a civil case, but except in limited circumstances, only the defendant may appeal in a criminal case.
 If a criminal defendant is acquitted, the prosecutor may not appeal.
 Appeals generally assert (1) there was prejudicial (harmful) error; and/or (2) there was insufficient evidence for a reasonable trier of fact to reach the decision, which was thus unreasonable as a matter of law.

 How Appellate Courts Work

 - After the notice of appeal has been filed, the attorney for the appealing party (appellant) designates the record, indicating which documents and transcripts will be presented in the appeal.
-Attorneys may decide to file these documents in an appendix when they file the opening brief rather than specify at the outset which documents they will present. the appellate court reviews the court record from the lower court, including written motions and hearing or trial transcripts to identify any errors that were made.
+Attorneys may decide to file these documents in an appendix when they file the opening brief rather than specify at the outset which documents they will present.
+The state or federal appellate court reviews the court record from the lower court, including written motions and hearing or trial transcripts, to identify any errors that were made.

-- Appellant’s attorney prepares and files an opening brief with the Court of Appeal.
-The brief summarizes the procedural history and facts presented below, and explains why the Court of Appeal should reverse the decision.
+- The appellant’s attorney prepares and files an opening brief with the Court of Appeal.
+The brief summarizes the procedural history and facts presented below and explains why the Court of Appeal should reverse the decision.

 - The appellant files a third and final (reply) brief addressing the respondent’s contentions.